-The allocation of sixty hours is subject to reduction based on rulings barring or limiting claims, precluding opinion witness testimony, and excluding or limiting evidence via in limine rulings and rulings made during trial.
+The allocation of fifty-eight hours is subject to reduction based on rulings barring or limiting claims, precluding opinion witness testimony, and excluding or limiting evidence via in limine rulings and rulings made during trial.
 In addition, based on its observation and review of the opening statements and closing arguments at the previous bellwether trials, the Court has determined that the length of those parts of the trial should have specific time limitations.
-Opening statements may not exceed 45 minutes per side, and closing arguments may not exceed a total of 75 minutes per side (plaintiff may allocate its time between opening and rebuttal as it wishes).
+Opening statements may not exceed 45 minutes per side, and closing arguments may not exceed a total of 75 minutes per side (plaintiffs may allocate their time between opening and rebuttal as they wish).